dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/1 - adding-movement.md

 }
 ```

-This will loop through all of the ants, giving each a direction of north.
+This will loop through all of the players, giving each a direction of north.
 Then in the `makeMoves` method, replace

 `return new ArrayList<>();`